-The Kerge Attributes of Selected Features tool allows you to merge attributes of features with common boundaries and attributes without merging their boundaries.
-First, select several features at once.
-Then press the Kerge Attributes of Selected Features button.
+The Merge Attributes of Selected Features tool allows you to apply same attributes to features without merging their boundaries.
+First, select several features.
+Then press the Merge Attributes of Selected Features button.
 Now QGIS asks you which attributes are to be applied to all selected objects.
 As a result, all selected objects have the same attribute entries.